 It must however be possible to guarantee that the environment is protected against the radiological risk regardless of the effects on man (see ICRP 103).
-ASN is in favour of seeing greater importance being attached to the impact of ionising radiation on non-human species in the regulations and licensing of nuclear activities.
-However, scientific data on the effects of ionising radiation on non-human species are limited and ASN considers that further research is needed before being able to propose specific measures for their protection.
+ASN is in favour of greater consideration being given to the impact of ionising radiation on non-human species in the regulations and in the nuclear activity licenses, while stressing that evaluation methods will need to be published for effective implementation of any new regulations on this subject.